GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 If you don't have a populated AI Platform Prediction request-response log you can use the provided sample file that contains records of 6000 simulated AI Platform Prediction requests spread over 6 hours.
 You can find the file in the `/drift-monitor/sample_files/request_response_log` folder.

 To load the simulated records to a BigQuery table execute the following commands.
-Make sure to use settings representing your envirnment.
+Make sure to use the settings representing your envirnment.
 ```
 PROJECT_ID=[YOUR PROJECT ID]
 DATASET_LOCATION=US